wolffparkinson/line-echo-bot-ts/README.md

 # LINE Echo Bot with TypeScript

-An example LINE bot to echo message with TypeScript.
-This repository is for reproducing types issue with v8.0.0 of `@line/bot-sdk`
+An example repro for types issue with v8.0.0 of `@line/bot-sdk`

 ## Prerequisite